-- Articular cartilage has a difficult time healing and often times progresses to osteoarthritis.
+- Articular cartilage has a difficult time healing and often progresses to osteoarthritis.

-- Athletes are at greater risk of getting osteoarthritis compared to the non-athlete.
+- Athletes are at greater risk of getting osteoarthritis compared to non-athlete.

-- Those with osteoarthritis often times report joint pain, decrease range of motion and joint stiffness.
+- Those with osteoarthritis often report joint pain, decreased range of motion, and joint stiffness.

-- The diagnosis of osteoarthritis is confirmed by the symptoms and the radiological findings (narrowing joint space, osteophyte formation and subchondral sclerosis).
+- Osteoarthritis may be diagnosed based on the symptoms and radiographic findings (narrowed joint space, osteophyte formation, and subchondral sclerosis).

-- Cartilage injuries often predisposes someone to osteoarthritis.
+- Cartilage injuries often predispose someone to osteoarthritis.